|

 Sprint acquires Virgin

-Mobile USA and shakes up the future of their prepaid wireless strategy!
+Mobile USA and shook up the future of its prepaid wireless strategy!

 If you haven't already, you can review more